Last revised August 2024

 Specialized Faculty

-This category includes all non-tenure system faculty: those holding modified professorial titles such as clinical, research, and teaching professors (assistant, associate, and full); visiting unmodified professorial titles (assistant, associate, and full); lecturer; senior lecturer; instructor; senior instructor; and, clinical, research, and teaching associate.
+This category includes all non-tenure system faculty: those holding modified professorial titles such as clinical, research, and teaching professors (assistant, associate, and full); visiting unmodified professorial titles (assistant, associate, and full); lecturer; senior/principal lecturer; instructor; senior/principal instructor; and, clinical, research, and teaching associate.
 Provost’s Communication #25: Employment Guidelines for Specialized Faculty Holding Non-Tenure System Positions provides guidance regarding the proper use of these specialized faculty titles and campus-level policies.
-Specialized faculty members with appointments of .51 FTE or greater, with the exception of appointments in the colleges of Law, Medicine, and Veterinary Medicine, and postdoctoral research associates and fellows in any unit, are members of the bargaining unit represented by the Campus Faculty Association, Local 6546, IFT-AFT, AAUP, and their employment is subject to the terms of collective bargaining agreements.
+Specialized faculty members with appointments of .51 FTE or greater, with the exception of appointments in the colleges of Law, Medicine, and Veterinary Medicine, teaching associates at University Laboratory High School, and postdoctoral research associates and fellows in any unit, are members of the bargaining unit represented by the Campus Faculty Association, Local 6546, IFT-AFT, AAUP, and their employment is subject to the terms of collective bargaining agreements.
+Teaching associates at University Laboratory High School are subject to the terms of a collective bargaining agreement with the Uni Faculty Organization.

 Postdoctoral research associates and postdoctoral fellows are individuals who have received a doctoral (or terminal) degree and are engaged in a temporary and defined period of mentored advanced training to enhance the professional skills and research independence needed to pursue his or her chosen career path.
 They are an important part of making Illinois a vibrant research center.